NCERT Exemplar Class 11 Biology Solutions Chapter 21 Neural Control and Coordination

 Answer:

-The answer is the option (a) Vit A
+The answer is option (a) Vit A

-Explanation: Rhodopsin is related to eye vision and vitamin A is directly related to vision.
+Explanation: Rhodopsin is related to eye vision, and vitamin A is directly related to vision.

 Question:8

-Human eyeball consists of three layers and it encloses
+Human eyeball consists of three layers, and it encloses

 (a) Lens, iris, optic nerve